jobmetric/laravel-package-core/docs/resource-resolve-event.md

 **Q: Should I cache the output?**
 A: For hot paths, you can cache per subject/version/context.
 Provide `cacheable`/`cache_ttl` hints and implement caching inside listeners.

----

-## License
-This documentation and example code are provided under the same license as your package or project.
-Adapt freely within your codebase.